rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 7 Errata.md

 Step 30: If after step 29: Start Discovery is not available, ensure the slider under step 3 is set to the left, wait for the discovery to finish ~15-20 minutes <br>

 Task 2: Configure, run, and view an assessment<br>
-Replace steps 1 - 10 with the following <br>
+Replace steps 1 - 8 with the following <br>
 Step 1: Expand Explore Inventory > Select All Inventory <br>
-Step 2: Select the VM you want to Migrate > Select Create assessment <br>
+Step 2: Select the VM you want to Migrate, az801107a-vm1 > Select Create assessment <br>
-Step 3: Basics Tab Use the name from step 5, click next<br>
+Step 3: Basics Tab Use the name from step original step 3, click next<br>
-Step 3: General Tab > configure the following: Region - East US, Default saving option - None, select Review and create, Create <br>
+Step 3: General Tab > configure the following: Region - East US, Default saving option - None, Sizing criteria - As on-premises, select Review and create, Create <br>
 Step 4: Expand Decide and plan > Assessments > select the newly created assessment az801l07a-assessment <br>
-Step 5: On the az801l07a-assessment page, review the information indicating Azure readiness and monthly cost estimate for both compute and storage <br>
+Step 5: Click on Decide and plan, Assesssment, az801l07a-assessment , review the information indicating Azure readiness and monthly cost estimate for both compute and storage <br>
 Skip to the next exercise <br>

 ### Exercise 4: Migrate Hyper-V VMs by using Azure Migrate

 Task 1: Prepare for migration of Hyper-V VMs <br>
-Replace Steps 1 - 2 with the following step<br>
-Step 1: Expand Execute > Migration > Discover more <br>
 Step 14 - 16: Refresh the Discover page > click Finalize registration - Wait for registration to complete ~15 minutes - Close button will be available <br>

 Task 2: Configure replication of Hyper-V VMs <br>